Author: Jeff Bacon

 The Substance Use Allegation — Drug testing, treatment compliance, and the timing of clean test results matter enormously.
 We help fathers understand exactly what the court will want to see.

 Allegations from a Hostile Co-Parent — DHS reports sometimes come from a parent involved in a custody dispute.
-Recognizing that pattern early shapes the response — both inside the DHS process and in the family court.
+Spotting that pattern early shapes the response — both inside the DHS process and in the family court.

 How Dads.Law Defends CPS Investigations for Oklahoma City Fathers